kmartita/online-bookstore-frmk/README.md

 `--clean` - removes any previous report data before generating a new report.<br/>
 `-o allure-report` - specifies the output directory for the generated report (the report is written to the `allure-report` folder).<br/>

-After the report is successfully generated, you can view it in your default browser by running the following command:
+After the report is successfully generated, you can view it in your default browser by running the following command:<br/>
 ```bash
 open allure-report/index.html
 ```
 This command will open the `index.html` file located in the `allure-report` directory, allowing you to interact with the report in your web browser.
 The exact command might differ based on the operating system you’re using.
 Linux systems, for example, can use `xdg-open ./allure-report/index.html` to open the report.

-Alternatively, Allure provides a command to serve the report directly:
+Alternatively, Allure provides a command to serve the report directly:<br/>
 ```bash
 allure serve
 ```